Ranada Prasad Saha: Career

 Shaha joined the Bengal Ambulance Corps as a medic and went to World War I. He left Kolkata in 1915 for Mesopotamia.
 He earned a medal and citation from King George the Fifth for his distinctive performance.

-Later he got a commission as Vice Roy Commissioned officer in the 49 Bengal Regiment.
+Later he got a commission as Viceroy's commissioned officer in the 49 Bengal Regiment.
 He got a job with the Indian Railway department as a war veteran.
 He was honored for saving some British officers from a camp fire.
 After serving for about five years, Shaha retired from the army and served the British railway as a ticket collector until 1931.

 In 1932, he started his coal business.
 He later acquired a dealership for coal business in Kolkata.
 In four years, he became a well-established coal businessman in Kolkata.

 He diversified his business in different sectors, including passenger launch, river transport, dockyard, food grain, and jute.
 He bought a ship named Bengal River.
 He was appointed one of the agents to buy food grains for the Government.
-He bought three powerhouses at Narayanganj, Mymensingh and Comilla and owned the George Anderson Company of Narayanganj that used to make jute bales.
+He bought three powerhouses at Narayanganj, Mymensingh, and Comilla and owned the George Anderson Company of Narayanganj that used to make jute bales.